j-fu/jl2nb/README.md

 This should run under all systems

-- Invoke `jl2nb --help` for documentation
+- Invoke `julia jl2nb --help` for documentation
 - Inspect the example.

 ## Three mode handling in emacs